 - Measure target binding affinity and kinetics of purified and non-purified biological molecules

 Rapidly perform DOEs to screen optimal assay conditions

-The development of Biologics based drugs is an expensive and lengthy process.
-Early discovery requires researchers to select multiple lead candidates, confirm their mechanisms of action (MOA) against the target, and investigate optimal conditions for their production and functional activity before looking into their downstream critical quality attributes.
+The development of biologics-based drugs is an expensive and lengthy process.
+During early discovery, researchers must select multiple lead candidates, confirm mechanisms of action (MOA) against the target and investigate optimal conditions for production and functional activity before looking into their downstream critical quality attributes (CQAs).
 The Octet® system provides unmatched ease-of-use and throughput capability in research and assay development for screening and characterization purposes.

 Fc Receptor Binding Assays on the Octet® BLI Platform

 The selection of desired antibody-based therapeutics is often based on their binding properties, including binding to FcγRs.
 Antibodies are sometimes engineered to achieve desired FcγRs binding properties, as their binding can greatly impact their safety and efficacy to both the target and to FcγRs.

 - Octet® BLI systems offer a high throughput, sensitive solution for Fc receptor binding analysis

 - A variety of assay-ready biosensor surfaces are available and allow for flexibility and rapid optimization of assays